spamathur/SocialMedia/README.md

 Worked on documentation of Readme.

 `Sparsh Mathur:`
 Wrote report Part One and collected Part Two.
+Fixed previous test cases and interfaces to reflect changes from this phase.

 `Amrit Multani:`
 Edited profile codes and updated the program